haxtivitiez/statlizer/README.md

 - JRE 1.6 ++
 ### Details

-- This is command line application, using Cmder for luncher.
+- This is command line application, using Cmder for launcher.
 - Log file can be absolute file path or reading file from url, both support

 ### Guide